The program

 Co-Chair: Christopher V. Rao, University of Illinois, Urbana-Champaign, USA

-16:30 – 16:50 Volkmar Passoth, Swedish Agricultural University, Uppsala, Sweden
+16:30 – 16:50 Volkmar Passoth, Swedish Agricultural University, Uppsala, Sweden - keynote speaker

 Microbial oils and biochemicals from lignocellulose